mmckelvy/walk-object/README.md

 # walk-object
-Walks an object's keys, calling a function when a leaf node is reached.
+Walks an object's keys, calling a function when each node is reached.
 Walk can be performed synchronously or asynchronously.

 ## Synchronous example
 ```